George Kurtz is the president, CEO, and co-founder of CrowdStrike, a cloud-based cybersecurity company.

 What is George Kurtz's net worth?

-The estimated net worth of George Kurtz is at least $10.76 million as of March 23rd, 2020.
-Mr. Kurtz owns 57,510 shares of CrowdStrike stock worth more than $10,758,396 as of May 7th.
+The estimated net worth of George Kurtz is at least $15.13 million as of March 20th, 2020.
+Mr. Kurtz owns 57,510 shares of CrowdStrike stock worth more than $15,130,306 as of September 19th.
 This net worth approximation does not reflect any other assets that Mr. Kurtz may own.
-Additionally, Mr. Kurtz receives a salary of $1,350,000.00 as CEO at CrowdStrike.
+Learn More.

 What is George Kurtz's salary?